-Description Hong Kong basis Basel III basis 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) :7: Explanation For the purpose of determining the total amount of significant LAC investments in CET1 capital instruments issued by financial sector entities, an Al is required to aggregate any amount of loans, facilities or other credit exposures provided by it to any of its connected companies, where the connected company is a financial sector entity, as if such loans, facilities or other credit exposures were direct holdings, indirect holdings or synthetic holdings of the Al in the capital instruments of the financial sector entity, except where the Al demonstrates to the satisfaction of the MA that any such loan was made, any such facility was granted, or any such other credit exposure was incurred, in the ordinary course of the Al's business.
-Therefore, the amount to be deducted as reported in row 19 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 19 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the Al's connected companies which were subject to deduction under the Hong Kong approach.
-39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) • ##X Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in AT1 capital instruments may be smaller.
-Therefore, the amount to be deducted as reported in row 39 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 39 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
-54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) - - Explanation The effect of treating loans, facilities or other credit exposures to connected companies which are financial sector entities as CET1 capital instruments for the purpose of considering deductions to be made in calculating the capital base (see note re row 18 to the template above) will mean the headroom within the threshold available for the exemption from capital deduction of other insignificant LAC investments in Tier 2 capital instruments may be smaller.
-Therefore, the amount to be deducted as reported in row 54 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 54 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
+Description Hong Kong basis Basel III basis 19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation L - 00 For the purpose of determining the total amount of significant LAC instruments issued by financial sector entities, an AI is required to a facilities or other credit exposures provided by it to any of its conconnected company is a financial sector entity, as if such loans, facilities direct holdings, indirect holdings or synthetic holdings of the AI in the casector entity, except where the AI demonstrates to the satisfaction of made, any such facility was granted, or any such other credit exposur course of the AI's business.
+Therefore, the amount to be deducted greater than that required under Basel III.
+The amount reported under this box represents the amount reported in row 19 (i.e. the amount rebasis") adjusted by excluding the aggregate amount of loans, facilities AI's connected companies which were subject to deduction under the I ggregate any a nected compains or other credit pital instrument the MA that any re was incurred as reported in the column "Beported under the or other credit e mount of loans, nies, where the exposures were s of the financial y such loan was, in the ordinary row 19 may be asel III basis" in the "Hong Kong exposures to the 39 Insignificant LAC investments in AT1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - Explanation The effect of treating loans, facilities or other credit exposures to confinancial sector entities as CET1 capital instruments for the purpose of made in calculating the capital base (see note re row 18 to the template within the threshold available for the exemption from capital deduct investments in AT1 capital instruments may be smaller.
+Therefore, reported in row 39 may be greater than that required under Basel III. column "Basel III basis" in this box represents the amount reported in runder the "Hong Kong basis") adjusted by excluding the aggregate amount credit exposures to the Al's connected companies which were subjections approach. of considering of above) will meation of other in the amount to The amount rep ow 39 (i.e. the a nount of loans, f leductions to be in the headroom isignificant LAC be deducted as ported under the amount reported facilities or other 54 Insignificant LAC investments in Tier 2 capital instruments issued by, and non-capital LAC liabilities of financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold and, where applicable, 5% threshold) - Explanation The effect of treating loans, facilities or other credit exposures to confinancial sector entities as CET1 capital instruments for the purpose of made in calculating the capital base (see note re row 18 to the template within the threshold available for the exemption from capital deduct investments in Tier 2 capital instruments may be smaller.
+Therefore, reported in row 54 may be greater than that required under Basel III. column "Basel III basis" in this box represents the amount reported in runder the "Hong Kong basis") adjusted by excluding the aggregate amount credit exposures to the Al's connected companies which were subjections as the confidence of t of considering of above) will mea tion of other in the amount to The amount repow 54 (i.e. the amount of loans, f leductions to be in the headroom isignificant LAC be deducted as ported under the amount reported facilities or other